 4. LAMINATE WORKTOPS

 Like hardwood, Laminate worktops are another cost-effective and versatile kitchen worktop material and have become increasingly important in recent years.
 However whilst laminate worktops may look like a great option on paper there are a number of drawbacks with the material.
-Here is a list of the main pros and cons for the material:
+Here is a list of the main pros and cons of the material:

 Pros